 Hello!
 I’m Paige Zaferiou (zah-FAIRY-oo), an eclectic shamanic artist.

-I live in Salem, Massachusetts on occupied Naumkeag land.
+I live in Salem, Massachusetts on Naumkeag land.

-I believe in magic, Indigenous sovereignty, the fundamental interconnectedness of everything, and the power of art.
+I believe in magic, the fundamental interconnectedness of everything, and the power of art.

-When I say I’m an eclectic shamanic artist, I mean that I work in a wide variety of media in the fields of the arts.
-Here are some of the media I incorporate into my work:
+When I say I’m an eclectic shamanic artist, I mean that I work in a variety of disciplines in the sacred and visual arts.
+Some of the disciplines I incorporate into my work include: